Mark Pritchard (politician): 5th Parliament (2019–2024)

-Pritchard has also been outspoken on immigration issues, being one of the co-signatories of an amendment calling for the extension UK border controls for Romanians and Bulgarians beyond 1 January 2014.
-He also held a debate on the issue in April 2013.

-On 31 January 2016, Pritchard declared himself a "reluctant inner", supporting Britain's membership of the EU.
-In the 2016 referendum on the UK's membership of the EU Pritchard campaigned for a Remain vote.
-He set out a number of security and foreign policy concerns in an article in The Sunday Times.

-Climate change

-Pritchard earns £325 an hour as an advisor to Linden Energy holdings, an organisation which promotes the belief that climate change is inevitable and mitigation is pointless.
+In 2022 it was reported Pritchard earned £325 an hour as an advisor to Linden Energy holdings, an organisation which promotes the belief that climate change is inevitable and mitigation is pointless.
 Mark Maslin, professor of Earth system science at University College London claims Linden Energy is a classic climate denier.
-Prichard was criticised by the Green Party for taking up the role and delaying his entry in the registry of interest by 2 months.
+Prichard was criticised by the Green Party in July 2022 for taking up the role and delaying his entry in the registry of interest by 2 months.

-Abortion

-Pritchard is registered as the vice-chairman of the All-Party Parliamentary Pro-Life Group group.
-He was the mover of an amendment to the Human Fertilisation and Embryology Act 2008 in the 2005–2010 parliament, which sought to reduce the term-limit for abortions from 24 weeks to 16 weeks.
+6th Parliament (2024–)

+At the 2024 general election, Pritchard was again re-elected, with a decreased vote share of 32.6 per cent and a reduced majority of 883.

 Personal life

 In July 2013, Mark Pritchard announced that he was divorcing his wife of 15 years, Sondra, following their separation in April 2013.